OffcierCia/Generative-Engine-Optimization/README.md

 5) a 30-day plan

 Stay specific to this niche and product.
 No generic SEO filler.
+Give me an answer in English.

 ```